 - Ensure that only approved materials and chemicals are used. - Establish documented procedures for evaluating chemicals, materials and suppliers.

-Council maintains a list of chemicals used in the process with information on suppliers, when the delivery is made and where it is used.
-The chemicals are calcium hypochlorite and sodium hypochlorite, which are approved for use in drinking water by the NHMRC.
+The chemicals used are calcium hypochlorite and sodium hypochlorite, which are approved for use in drinking water by the NHMRC.
+Materials used are also suitable for use in drinking water services.